Skip to Content

 How Long Will It Take for Roots to Form?

-If all is going as planned, then it should take approximately one month for roots to form.
-You’re going to need to keep your eyes on the cutting to ensure that it’s doing well, though.
+If all is going as planned, your gardenia branch should take approximately one month for roots to form.
+So, keep your eyes on the cutting within this time frame to ensure it’s doing well.

-It’s also important to keep checking in on the sunlight situation.
-You need to make sure that the gardenia cutting is doing well enough in the spot that you decided on.
+It’s also essential to keep checking in on the sunlight situation.
+You should ensure that the gardenia cutting isn’t receiving too much or too little sunlight.

 Mist the Plant Regularly

-You may or may not know that gardenias really like humid environments.
-This means that you don’t want the humidity levels to dip too much for the sake of the gardenia cutting.
+As you might already know, gardenias really like humid environments.
+It means that you don’t want the humidity levels to dip too much for the sake of the gardenia cutting.

 There are other ways to raise the humidity levels in your home, of course.
-You could choose to use a small humidifier if you have one.
+For instance, you could use a small humidifier to maintain the humidity around the container.

 Another idea is to create a greenhouse effect by placing a plastic bag over the cutting.
-The bag needs to be resting on the flat surface of the bottle and not on the plant itself.
+This trick will help trap the heat around the container and regulate the humidity.

-You’d need to use a fairly rigid type of plastic bag, such as the kind that seals up so that you can store sandwiches for lunch.
-People have also used cut aluminum cans to accomplish the same thing.
+You’d need to use a moderately rigid type of plastic bag, such as the kind that seals up so that you can store sandwiches for lunch.
+Alternatively, you can use cut aluminum cans to accomplish the same thing.

 Potted Gardenia